plharraud/memoryloupe/README.md

 ## Roadmap

-- selector (prompt, like when selecting compiler) for build dir to search for .map and .su files, and auto guess
 - codelens format configuration (templating) in configuration
-- smarter symbol store, to merge su and map symbols, deduplicate, dispose etc.
+- build dir saved in configuration
+- use quickpicks instead of filepicker for selecting build dir
+- error handling
 - tests
-- error handling

 ## Known Issues

-- duplicate symbols, not filtering by file: symbol information can be mismatched if there are multiple symbols with the same name
+- duplicate symbols, not filtering by file: symbol information can be mismatched if there are multiple symbols with the same name, although this should not be possible
-- multiple mapfiles not supported (last parsed overwrites previous)
-- su symbols array grows endlessly
 - not tested on c++ project, although the extension activates for cpp files, it could work
 - only support utf-8 file encoding

 ## Release Notes

+### 1.1.0

+- added `Select build folder` command

 ### 1.0.0